Eczema Resources for Patients

 Eczema Podcasts

-Allergy & Asthma Network presents a series of eczema podcasts for you to listen to at your own pace.
+Allergy & Asthma Network presents a series of eczema podcasts that address a variety of issues, including the special challenges in eczema in skin of color.
 The podcasts are developed in partnership with board-certified allergist Payel Gupta, MD, and Kortney Kwong Hong, an eczema patient.
-They address a variety of issues related to living with eczema.

 Topics include: